HavenShen/larsign/README.md

 $ php artisan vendor:publish --provider="HavenShen\Larsign\LarsignServiceProvider"
 ```

-If you're using Lumen, Copy the configuration [larsign.php](src/config/larsign.php) to your config/ directory
+If you're using Lumen, Copy the configuration `larsign.php` from `vendor/havenshen/larsign/config/larsign.php` to your `config/` directory

 ```php
 return [